 “The only way to live with ambiguous loss is to hold two opposing ideas in your mind at the same time.
 These are some examples: With the physically missing, people might say, “He’s gone, he’s probably dead, and maybe not,” or “He may be coming back, but maybe not.”
 Those kinds of thinking are common, and it is the only way that people can lower the stress of living with the ambiguity.”

 It took me a long time to understand that hope wasn’t the barrier I thought it was.
 Through the two-dimensional lens of my memory, I couldn’t see how we could have been both realistic and hopeful.
 I believed as long as hope existed, we couldn’t also have had a realistic understanding of my mother’s prognosis or experience anticipatory grief.
 These things seemed contradictory in my mind’s eye.

 Now I realize that without an understanding of the adversity we faced, we would have had no reason conjure hope.
-We did know my mother would probably die, but we really hoped that she wouldn’t.
-We lived with both realities – though it was extremely uncomfortable – and that is why I, for one, chose to avoid.
+We knew my mother would die, but we really hoped she wouldn’t.
+We lived every moment in these alternate realities.
+It was extremely uncomfortable – and that is why I, for one, chose to avoid.
 So, in the end, avoidance is my regret, not hope.

 Before I started writing this post I had gathered all sorts of research and information to discuss.
 Things like hope theory (did you know there was a theory?) and the like.
 However, as I was writing, I realized that hope is really difficult to define or quantify.
 Hope is incredibly personal and subjective.